-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.17 Risk cause UK vote to leave the European Union Risk event UK leaving the European Union Risk effect The impacts associated with the UK's decision to leave the UK have yet to be realised and will only become clear once the final terms of the UK's departure are finalised.
-There are some direct potential impacts such as an end to EU funding of Council co-ordinated projects Young People and Partnerships, Executive Director Place, Director Health 01 - Risk and Resilience Group 02 - Taking a risk management approach to identifying and assessing anticipated impacts 03 - Working with a range of national and local bodies to inform preparatory arrangements.
+Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.17 Risk cause UK vote to leave the European Union Risk event UK leaving the European Union Risk effect The impacts associated with the UK's decision to leave the UK have yet to be realised and will only Executive Director Children, Young People and Partnerships, Executive Director Place, 01 - Risk and Resilience Group 02 - Taking a risk management approach to identifying and assessing anticipated impacts 03 - Working with a range of national and local bodies to inform preparatory arrangements.
 04 - EU Settlement scheme promoted on Council Internet to support those living and working in Midlothian to access the Home Office scheme.
-4 5
+4 5 are finalised.
+There are some direct potential impacts such as an end to EU funding of Council co-ordinated projects and indirect impacts on industries undertaken within the geographical area which have relied on EU funding, such as agriculture.
+There are wider potential implications arising and Social Care, Head of Adult and Social Care; Chief Officer Corporate Solutions; Chief Finance nationals, post any exit agreement, and the availability of workers from outside the UK accessing the job market here in the future.
+These factors have the potential to impact on Officer, Chief Officer Place, Chief Operating the availability of the right people with the right skills being available to help grow the economy here in Midlothian.
+One area this could affect the Council could be in the delivery of future building projects within Midlothian which could curtail further economic growth.
+Chief Officer Young People

-Related Action Code Related Action Related action latest note Due Date Status SRP.RA.17.
-Refresh of Economic Strategy Q2 22/23: Report recommendations agreed by Council in Oct 2022.
-Work is now underway to refresh the Economic Strategy by March 2023 Chief Officer Place 31-Mar-2023
+Relate Action ed n Code Related Action Related action latest note Managed By Due Date Status SRP.F RA.17.0 Learner of Economic Strategy Q2 22/23: Report recommendations agreed by Council in Oct 2022.
+Work is now underway to refresh the Economic Strategy by March 2023 Chief Officer Place 31 Aug 2023